tamersp25/docs/docs/developer/engines/testing-and-debugging/README.md

 > "Testing can be used to show the presence of bugs, but never to show their absence."
 > &mdash;*Edsger W. Dijkstra*

 The engine output validator can determine if specific test data from your engine is invalid.
 It cannot determine whether _all_ the possible outputs of your engine will always be valid.

 Also note, the validator does not yet cover the full spectrum of vtn-standard output.
 (This may change.)

-?> As of `3/28/19` only validation of the `transcription` engine capability is supported.
+?> As of `4/10/19` only validation of the `transcription` and `object detection` engine capabilities is supported.

 Since data validation is a computationally expensive task, the API only allows engine output of `1MB` or less to be validated at a time without rate limiting.